-Each member of the entering class of JURIST Digital Scholars has designed their own research projects and will receive mentoring in their chosen specialties, will build meaningful relationships with other Scholars doing complementary work, and will share the results of their investigations with JURIST’s global audience.
+Each member of the entering class of JURIST Digital Scholars designed their own research projects and received mentoring in their chosen specialties.
+They built meaningful relationships with other Scholars doing complementary work under JURIST’s auspices, are already sharing the results of their investigations with JURIST’s global audience.

-Scholars doing more quantitative work will use their technical skills to creatively answer complex questions at the intersection of law and policy.
-Their research will explore algorithmic bias, model the effectiveness of police reforms, analyze reader engagement with legal articles, and use analytics to study the public’s understanding of the US Supreme Court.
-Scholars engaged in more qualitative research will explore questions related to data governance and AI, use data and analytics to support research related to competition law, sustainability and trends in media coverage and public support for LGBTQ+ rights.
+Scholars doing more quantitative work used their technical skills to creatively answer complex questions at the intersection of law and policy.
+Their research explored algorithmic bias, modeled the effectiveness of police reforms, analyzed reader engagement with legal articles, and used analytics to study the public’s understanding of the US Supreme Court.
+Scholars engaged in more qualitative research explored questions related to data governance and AI, use data and analytics to support research related to competition law, sustainability and trends in media coverage and public support for LGBTQ+ rights.

 The JURIST Digital Scholars Program would not be possible without the generous support of our dedicated team of external program mentors, who have had work and internship experience at Two Sigma, Datadog, Spotify, Facebook, JP Morgan and the US House of Representatives.
 Inside JURIST, support for the Digital Scholars Program has been provided by JURIST Executive Director Megan McKee and JURIST founder and Editor-in-Chief Professor Bernard Hibbitts of the University of Pittsburgh School of Law.
 The JURIST Digital Scholars Program Managing Director is Xiaoli Jin, Harvard Law School Class of 2024.

 If you are interested in partnering with the JURIST Digital Scholars Program, would like to learn more about it or are interested in participating in a future round of the program as a JURIST Digital Scholar, please contact us at firstname.lastname@example.org